Noah-droid/segura/docs/process.md

 ## Process Payment

-After initialization, call the process endpoint to complete the payment using the reference received from either initialization endpoint.
+After initialization, call the process endpoint to complete the payment using the reference received from the initialization endpoint.

 ```
 POST https://api-dev.segura-pay.com/api/v1/payment-gateway/process